ZackRogers/sql-challenge/README.md

+For my sql project I was tasked with taking multiple csv files and creating a DataBase by combining each csv using primary and foreign keys.
+Once the database was created I did some analysis on the company.
+Lastly I loaded my database to jupyter notebook to use Pandas and do a statistical analysis, thus proving the employee data was fake, considering staff make more than engineers, so on.

-# SQL Homework - Employee Database: A Mystery in Two Parts
+# SQL - Employee Database: A Mystery in Two Parts

 ![sql.png](sql.png)